-It is critical to be aware of yourself, your emotions, your problems that you’re refusing to confront, the meaning behind your actions, everything.
+It is critical to be aware of yourself, your emotions, your problems that you’re refusing to confront, the meaning behind your actions, coping mechanisms or behavioral patterns, everything.

 So many people don’t stop and question themselves enough.
-We’ll lash out and act horribly to people around us, but we never take a moment to stop and reflect on ourselves and realize we’re the ones with the problem.
+We’ll lash out and act horribly to people around us and worsen the relationship issue, but we never take a moment to stop and reflect on ourselves and realize we’re the ones with the problem.

 Therapy forces you to do that.
-It helps you become a better person.
+It helps you work through your behavioral patterns to become a better person and build healthy relationships.
 It allows you to come to conclusions easier, to feel more peace with who you are and the people around you, to understand every layer of yourself you’ve been overlooking.

-It’s mind-boggling what they can get out of you.
-And it’s shocking how many connections they can make.
+It’s shocking how many connections therapists can make to things in your life.
 The longer you go, the more connections you can start to make on your own.

 We lead fast-paced, hectic lives.
 We have to balance work, relationships, finances, and much more on top of our own well-being.
-Therapy allows you to take time out of your schedule to focus on yourself and bettering who you are.
+Getting professional help and therapy allows you to take time out of your schedule to focus on yourself and improving bettering who you are for the better.

-You can explore underlying issues, your thoughts and feelings, what you want in life, what’s holding you back.
-You can discover new techniques to help you with recurring problems, to better understand issues and move on from them.
+You can explore underlying mental health issues, your thoughts and feelings, what you want in life, what’s holding you back.
+You can discover new techniques to help you with recurring problems, to better understand the mental health issues and, move on from them.

-If you are ignoring issues and refusing to talk about them, it’ll negatively affect you in numerous ways: physically, mentally and emotionally.
+If you are ignoring mental health issues and refusing to talk about them, it’ll negatively affect you in numerous ways: physically, mentally, and emotionally.
 It will also affect the people around you.
 You might be especially irritable toward everyone in your life because you’re avoiding an underlying problem.

 It is easy to go through life ignoring the deeper things being stifled inside of you, but you need to get to the roots of your difficulties to eliminate them.
-Therapy allows you to wrap your mind around an issue and understand it so it no longer appears to be this big, intimidating monster you can’t control.
+Seeing a mental health professional and going to therapy allows you to wrap your mind around an issue and understand it so it no longer appears to be this big, intimidating monster you can’t control.
 And while you are working through your current problems, you are also preparing for your future ones.